Meal kit delivery is having a moment again, thanks to the pandemic accelerating dining-at-home trends.

 “It’s a multivariable problem that we’re trying to solve.”

 Tovala also enjoys the added flexibility of a menu that changes weekly.
 It allows the team to react to ingredient shortages, and tweak its menu with little leeway.
-Like earlier this spring, when Tovala’s Italian tomato sauce supply suddenly vanished, due to the pandemic.
+Like last year, when Tovala’s Italian tomato sauce supply suddenly vanished, due to the pandemic.

 In instances like this, the culinary team has to rework the menu, and the procurement team has to make phone calls.
 It can be especially challenging to find substitute ingredients, since Tovala likes to use ones that are in season and can be incorporated into meals without preservatives or additives.